Dealer86/fintech-portfolio-API-project/README.md

 * Yahooquery - a Python library that allows you to query Yahoo Finance data in a simple and efficient way
 * Yfinance - a Python library that provides a simple way to download historical market data from Yahoo Finance
 * Matplotlib - a Python library for creating static, animated, and interactive visualizations in Python
+* Sqlite3 - SQLite is library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine

 ## Resources
 For more information about FastAPI, visit their [official documentation](https://fastapi.tiangolo.com/).